cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_jasper.md

 and the project team also returned to and refined processes.
 Our investigations of jasper are shared here as a model of how you might engage with a process and material in many different ways over time.
-It is not necessary to complete a recipe to learn much from it.
+It is not necessary to complete a recipe to learn from it.
 You and your students or collaborators might well learn from building upon one another’s investigations, or participating in one part of a larger process.
 We invite you to approach hands-on research and teaching in